 - 1. A camp counselor will redirect the camper to a more appropriate behavior. - 2.
 A camp counselor and camper will review the camp rules and behavior guidelines and identify appropriate behaviors. - 3.
 Repeated inappropriate behaviors will result in notification of the Camp Director.
-The Camp Director will notify the camper's parents/guardians. - 4.
-If the inappropriate behavior continues, the Camp Director will be notified and will contact the camper's parents/guardians and arrange for a meeting.
+The Camp Director will notify the camper's caregiver. - 4.
+If the inappropriate behavior continues, the Camp Director will be notified and will contact the camper's family and arrange for a meeting.
 The purpose of this meeting will be to discuss strategies for supporting the camper in appropriate behaviors. - 5.
 If the inappropriate behavior continues, as a final action step the camper may be dismissed from camp.
-The Camp Director will provide conditions for the camper's future return to camp to the parents/guardians.
+The Camp Director will provide conditions for the camper's future return to camp to their caregiver.